 FERPA protects the privacy of students, in part by prohibiting post-secondary institutions from disclosing personally identifiable information (PII) contained in education records to any third party – including the student’s parents – without permission.
 FERPA applies to all post-secondary institutions that receive federal funds.

-The HEA specifically pohibits the use of FAFSA data for any reason other than the application, award and administration of financial aid awarded under federal, state or institutional student aid programs.
+The HEA specifically prohibits the use of FAFSA data for any reason other than the application, award and administration of financial aid awarded under federal, state or institutional student aid programs.
 In addition, FAFSA information may be disclosed to scholarship programs outside the institution upon written authorization of the student.

 The Privacy Act of 1974 governs the collection, maintenance and use of records maintained by federal agencies and generally prohibits agencies from disclosing data contained in those records.
 The Privacy Act can impose restrictions on institutions as well if a federal agency lawfully provides the institution with records or access to records.

-The HEA applies specifically to FAFSA data and financial aid information, and does not include any provision to allow students to authorize the release of this financial aid information to any entity.
+The HEA applies specifically to FAFSA data and financial aid information, and does not include any provision to allow students to authorize the release of this financial aid information to many entities.
 Due to HEA restrictions, the financial aid office will not disclose information collected on your FAFSA, your financial aid award or eligibility to any third-party person or entity requesting this data on your behalf.
 With your written authorization, the financial aid office may disclose this information to scholarship providers outside of the institution.

-- If you are applying for scholarships, benefits, housing, etc. and the application requests information about your financial aid, you must provide that information directly to the organization.
+- If you are applying for, benefits, housing, etc. and the application requests information about your financial aid, you must provide that information directly to the organization.